Rodrigue-K/MakersBnB/README.md

 So that my space can be rented as long as possible
 I would like spaces to be available until booking is confirmed
 ```

-## Makers Academy - 3 day Group Project

-A web app that lets hosts offer up a list of spaces to rent and lets renters rent them out

 ## Getting started